Fonthill Abbey: History

 He first met William Courtenay (Viscount Courtenay's 11-year-old son) in 1778.
 A spectacular Christmas party lasting for three days was held for the boy at Fonthill.
 During this time (c.1782), Beckford began writing Vathek, his most famous novel.
-In 1784, Beckford was accused by Courtenay's uncle, the 1st Baron Lougborough, of having had an affair with Courtenay.
+In 1784, Beckford was accused by Courtenay's uncle, the 1st Baron Loughborough, of having molested Courtenay over a prolonged period.
 The allegations of misconduct remained unproven, but the scandal was significant enough to require his exile.